LeBron James: Donald Trump Has Made Hate 'Fashionable Again'

 Cleveland Cavaliers star LeBron James criticized President Donald Trump's response to the protests in Charlottesville, Virginia, over the weekend.

-James tweeted Trump has made hate "fashionable again" on Tuesday:
+James tweeted Trump has made hate "fashionable again" Tuesday:

 LeBron James @KingJames